Symmetry preserving parameterization schemes: The general idea

 The most straightforward way to tackle this issue is to directly express the unclosed terms $w$ as functions of the variables $x$ and $\bar u_{(r)}$ for some~$r$ which can be greater than~$n$.
 In other words, system~\eqref{eq:generaldea} is closed via

-using the relation $w^s=f^s(x,\bar u_{(r)})$, $s=1,\dots,k$.
-The purpose of this paper is to discuss different paradigms for the choice of the functions $f=(f^1,\dots,f^k)$ within the symmetry approach, where $k$ is the number of unclosed terms which are necessary to be parameterized.
+using the relation $w^s=f^s(x,\bar u_{(r)})$, $s=1,\dots,k$, where $k$ is the number of unclosed terms which are necessary to be parameterized.
+The purpose of this paper is to discuss different paradigms for the choice of the functions $f=(f^1,\dots,f^k)$ within the symmetry approach.
 In other words, we should carry out, in different ways, group analysis of the class~\eqref{eq:generaldec} with the arbitrary elements running through a set of differential functions.
 To simplify notation, we will omit bars over the dependent variables in systems where parameterization of $w$ is already applied.

 \begin{remark*} In the theory of group classification, any class of differential equations is considered in a jet space of a fixed order.
 That is, both the explicit part of the expression of the general equation from the class and the arbitrary elements can be assumed to depend on derivatives up to the same order.
 In contrast to this, for the construction of parameterization schemes it is beneficial to allow for varying the orders of arbitrary elements while the order of the explicitly resolved terms is fixed.
 This is why we preserve different notations for the orders of derivatives in the explicit part of the expression of the general equation and in the arbitrary elements of the class~\eqref{eq:generaldec}. \end{remark*}